Jose Siri Player Props: Rays vs. Dodgers

 Jose Siri At The Plate

-- Siri is batting .261 with four doubles, nine home runs and seven walks.
+- Siri has four doubles, nine home runs and seven walks while hitting .250.

-- Siri enters this game on a four-game hitting streak.
-During his last outings, he's hitting .353 with three homers.

-- He has scored in 16 games this year, with multiple runs four times.
+- He has scored in 16 of 29 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.